 With charging apps, we are bringing the Internet of Things and electromobility together.

 Electric car navigation based on the location of charging points can be a real solution to the problem of charging.
 Integrated with the car head unit, applications can help you find the closest station and battery management systems can inform you beforehand when charging or maintenance is necessary.

 Predictive maintenance software like a BMS is vital for electric vehicles.
 Since they have special maintenance and repair requirements, a monitoring system for car diagnostics is necessary to help identify problems.
 To top it off, these systems can even notify the driver about certain parts that need to be checked according to the vehicle’s specifications.
 Such software will help drivers schedule their electric car maintenance.

 Since customers’ main concern about BEVs is driving range, electric car route planning is essential.
-To save energy, software systems provide in-depth route analysis and optimization.
+To save energy, software systems like an electric vehicle trip planner provide in-depth route analysis and optimization.
 Electric car smart routing can build the optimal route based on collected data.